How ‘Toke-lahoma’ became the hottest market for weed in America

 Despite other states having more mature marijuana markets, Baker realized Oklahoma had some of the best conditions in the nation for rapid growth.
 There are no caps on the number of cultivation licenses the state will issue.
 Property in Oklahoma is cheap.
 Patients can easily obtain licenses for any stated medical condition.

-Baker and his wife made the decision quickly to head to Oklahoma where they’re now cultivating on 110 acres in the town of Wellston.
+Baker and his wife made the decision quickly to head to Oklahoma where they’re now cultivating 110 acres in the town of Wellston.
 The land was once used to raise fighting cocks.

 Oklahoma embraces reform